dscolby/CausalELM.jl/docs/src/guide/doublyrobust.md

 # Initialize a Doubly Robust Learner
 S-learners, T-learners, and X-learners all take at least three arguments: an array of covariates, a vector of outcomes, and a vector of treatment statuses.
+This estimator accepts binary, treatments and binary, count, continuous, or time to event outcomes.

+!!! note
+    Internally, the outcome and treatment models are treated as a regression since extreme learning machines minimize the MSE.
+This means that predicted treatments and outcomes under treatment and control groups could fall outside [0, 1], although this is not likely in practice.
+To deal with this, predicted binary variables are automatically clipped to [0.0000001, 0.9999999].This also means that count outcomes will be predicted as continuous variables.

 !!! tip
     Additional options can be specified for each type of metalearner using its keyword arguments.